agrc/forklift/readme.md

 ===================================
 A CLI tool for managing a plethora of scheduled task python scripts.

+> The first rule :tractor: is it does not work on any sabboth.
+> The second rule of :tractor: your out of your element Donny.

 ### Usage
 The work that forklift does is defined by plugins called [Pallets](src/forklift/models.py). `Pallet` is a base class that allows the user to define a job for forklift to perform by creating a new class that inherits from `Pallet`.
 Each pallet can have zero or more [Crates](src/forklift/models.py).
 A `Crate` is a class that defines data that needs to be moved from one location to another (reprojecting to web mercator by default).
 Crates are created by calling the `add_crates` (or `add_crate`) methods within `__init__` on the pallet.
 For example:
 ```python